realfaiq/100-Days-of-Python/README.md

 Day-15: Started working on the Data-Science Library Project. <br />
 Day-16: Learned and Practiced NumPy Library. <br />
 Day-17: Started Learning Pandas Library. <br />
+Day-18: Moved on with learning Pandas.
+Learned about Filtering and updating rows and columns. <br />